When the average person thinks of Venison, they think of men wearing camouflage hunting in the woods.

 Outside of this Venison Meal, Addiction makes use of a mix of starches and legume ingredients like Peas, Potatoes, and Tapioca.
 These ingredients provide a moderate proportion of carbohydrates and fiber.

-Tapioca may be less familiar of an addition to cat food for some, but it is quite regularly seen in pet food recipes from premium brands.
+Tapioca may be a less familiar addition to cat food for some, but it is quite regularly seen in pet food recipes from premium brands.
 It is not hugely popular in North America but does see widespread use in human food in places like South America.

 If you’d like to learn more about Tapioca and its nutritional value, we recommend you read our article Tapioca In Dog Food.